Country Report for Madagascar

 Alternative care settings

 Corporal punishment is lawful in alternative care settings as for parents (see under “Home”).

 Corporal punishment is lawful in early childhood care and in day care for older children as for parents (see under “Home”).

-Corporal punishment is reportedly unlawful in schools under Article 11 of Ministerial Decree No. 5246-96 MEN (1996).
+Corporal punishment is reportedly unlawful in schools under Article 11 of Ministerial Decree No. 5246-96 MEN (1996) and Memorandum n°234/MEN/SG of 4 April 2017.
 We have yet to verify that prohibition is explicit.
 Act 2004-004 of 26 July 2004 on Free and Compulsory Primary Education does not address the issue.

 There is no explicit prohibition of corporal punishment as a disciplinary measure in penal institutions.
 Discipline in prisons is regulated by Decree No. 2006-015 on the general organisation of the prison service.
 There is no provision for corporal punishment as a disciplinary measure but persons over 16 may be placed in isolation as a disciplinary measure (arts.
 135 to 138).
 Article 13 of the Constitution 2010 prohibits “all physical brutality to apprehend a person or to keep them in detention” but it does not prohibit all corporal punishment.